WHERE TO TURN FOR EMPLOYMENT SUPPORTS

 Your loved one may be eligible for vocational rehabilitation services if:

 He or she has a physical, mental or emotional disability;

 His or her disability keeps him or her from finding or keeping a job;

 Your loved one wants to work and will work with his or her counselor; and

 Lives in the Commonwealth of Virginia

-Your first step is to download the referral for services to the right and submit it to your local DARS office.
+Your first step is to download the referral for services in the document section below and submit it to your local DARS office.